Who are we?

 Sevanti has taught Dance, Yoga, Massage, Bodywork & Healing since 1998.

-She teaches globally on various retreats and communities and has run her own retreats for over 20 years in various countries and annually in Turkey.
-She established the Unity School in 2002 and has taught her annual ‘Unity Yoga Teacher Training’ and ‘Unity Holistic Massage’ Diplomas, plus various postgraduate Diplomas including her creation of ‘Unity Partner Yoga’ since then in London, Kent and Sussex.
+With a degree in dance (having trained at the Laban Centre for movement and Dance) and a number of diplomas in yoga, massage and various forms of bodywork and healing, Sevanti teaches globally at retreats and communities and has run her own retreats for over 20 years in various countries, annually in Turkey.
+She established the Unity School in 2002 and has taught her annual ‘Unity Yoga Teacher Training’ and ‘Unity Holistic Massage’ Diplomas, plus various postgraduate Diplomas including her creation of ‘Unity Partner Yoga’ since then, in London, Kent and Sussex.
 She is an IYN Yoga Elder (extensive teaching hours).

 Sevanti teaches various children’s classes, including groups of children who have been adopted or in foster care.
 She loves to work with all ages, particularly the more vulnerable groups.